We are open for safe in-person care.

 It's best to avoid combining antidepressants and alcohol.
-It may worsen your symptoms, and in some cases it can be dangerous.
+It may worsen your symptoms, and it can be dangerous.
 If you mix antidepressants and alcohol:

 Don't stop taking an antidepressant or other medication just so that you can drink.
 Most antidepressants require taking a consistent, daily dose to maintain a constant level in your system and work as intended.
 Stopping and starting your medications can make your depression worse.

 While it's generally best not to drink at all if you're depressed, ask your doctor.
 If you have depression: